anaghasethuraman01/ExpenseTrackerApp/README.md

 1. Open the browser and navigate to localhost (127.0.0.1:3000) to find the landing page.

-2. The Application has a login Page and the credentials are Username : Admin, password : Admin
+2. The Application has a login Page and the credentials are Username : admin, Password : admin